TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 It's often described as something that involves electric shocks, or religious rituals.
 It certainly can involve those things.
 But more often than not, it has a more mundane appearance.
 It's a wolf in sheep's clothing.

-I want to help to demystify conversion therapy.
+I want to help demystify it.

 My counsellor abused his position of trust.
 He manipulated me into thinking that I wasn't actually trans.
 He tried to 'convert' me.